eddiecmurray/blog/_posts/2020-12-04-weekly_roundup_-_breakout_rooms_tech_troubleshooting_google_docs_citation_tool.md

 ## Google Docs Citations Tool

 Google has had some pretty powerful citation tools built into the Explore tool for a while.
-Recently, Google added a new Citations tool that allows you to add in text citiations and create a bibliogrpahy:
+Recently, Google added a new Citations tool that allows you to add in text citations and create a bibliography:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/xvPWX81VFp8?start=81" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>